FluentValidation/FluentValidation/docs/_doc/aspnet/core.md

 Now when you post the form, MVC's model-binding infrastructure will validate the `Person` object with the `PersonValidator`, and add the validation results to ModelState.

-*Note for advanced users* When validators are executed using this automatic integration, the [RootContextData](/start.html#root-context-data) contain an entry called `InvokedByMvc` with a value set to true, which can be used within custom validators to tell whether a validator was invoked automatically by MVC, or manually.
+*Note for advanced users* When validators are executed using this automatic integration, the [RootContextData](/start.html#root-context-data) contains an entry called `InvokedByMvc` with a value set to true, which can be used within custom validators to tell whether a validator was invoked automatically (by MVC), or manually.

 ### Compatibility with ASP.NET's built-in Validation

-By default, after FluentValidation is executed then any other validator providers will also have a chance to execute as well.
+By default, after FluentValidation is executed, any other validator providers will also have a chance to execute.
 This means you can mix FluentValidation with DataAnnotations attributes (or any other ASP.NET ModelValidatorProvider implementation).

 If you want to disable this behaviour so that FluentValidation is the only validation library that executes, you can set the `RunDefaultMvcValidationAfterFluentValidationExecutes` to false in your application startup routine: